 Nursing Programs in El Paso, TX with Course and Degree Overviews

-Research nursing programs in El Paso, TX, which currently has two public colleges offering programs.
-Read an overview of courses, admission information and program requirements for these two El Paso schools and decide which program is right for you.
+Research nursing degrees in El Paso, TX, which currently has two public colleges offering programs within 10 miles of the city center.
+Read an overview of courses, admission information and program requirements for these El Paso schools to decide which one is right for you.

 To become a nurse in Texas, one must complete a state-approved training program and earn licensure by passing either the National Council Licensure Examination for Practical Nurses (NCLEX-PN) or the NCLEX for Registered Nurses (NCLEX-RN).
-In El Paso, Texas, there are only a few not-for-profit school options for aspiring nurses.
-The University of Texas at El Paso offers several nursing programs with various areas of specialization at the undergraduate and graduate levels.
-El Paso Community College also offers a variety of nursing programs that can result in either a certificate or associate's degree.
-Nursing programs at both schools prepare students to take the NCLEX that corresponds with the level of nursing chosen.
+In El Paso, Texas, there are only a few not-for-profit school options that prepare aspiring nurses for these credentialing exams.
+Explore the courses and training required by two colleges, and then get additional facts and figures about the institutions by reviewing the included table.